 Stephen joined Roark in 2005.
-In addition to his responsibilities as General Counsel, Stephen is actively involved in the execution of all Roark investments, financings, recapitalizations, and sales.
+In addition to his responsibilities as General Counsel and Managing Director, Stephen is actively involved in the execution of all Roark investments, financings, recapitalizations, and sales.
 Prior to joining Roark, Stephen was a Senior Vice President and General Counsel of USFS.
 While at USFS, he was also co-manager of Constellation Development Fund, LLC, a hotel investment vehicle.
 Stephen received a B.A. from Lehigh University and a J.D. from The University of Chicago.
 Stephen is a member of the Georgia Bar Association.

 Ezra joined Roark in 2007, and currently leads Roark's investments in Atkins Nutritionals, CKE, Driven Brands, Massage Envy, Miller’s Ale House, Naf Naf Grill and Pet Retail Brands.
 Ezra is also a Director of GAM Holding AG and Business Executives for National Security, as well as a Trustee of the Baltimore Leadership School for Young Women Support Foundation and Global Kids.
 He is a former Director of numerous companies, including Roark portfolio companies Peachtree Business Products and CyberCore Technologies, as well as Jenny Craig, Accent Energy and Excel Polymers.
 Prior to joining Roark, Ezra was a Managing Director at ACI Capital, a middle market private equity firm, where he played a lead role in all aspects of the firm's investment activities.
 During his tenure at ACI Capital, the firm completed successful investments in several franchise businesses, including Jenny Craig and Qdoba Restaurants, as well as in other sectors including direct selling and marketing, and business services.
 Prior to joining ACI Capital in 2001, Ezra was an entrepreneur and venture capitalist, including co-founding Teachscape, a leading in-service provider of teacher training to the public education market.
 From 1998 to 1999, Ezra served as a law clerk to the Honorable Ralph K. Winter, then Chief Judge of the United States Court of Appeals for the Second Circuit.
 Ezra received a B.A. from Wesleyan University, an M.B.A. from Columbia Business School and a J.D. from Columbia Law School.
 At Columbia, Ezra was Senior Review and Essay Editor of and published in the Columbia Law Review.